 For more information, check out this article on hydroponics from the University of Massachusetts Extension.

-By now, you have a good idea on how to get started with a vegetable garden in your college dorm room.
-To make the most of your limited space, choose smaller, miniature varieties of plants that are at most 1 to 2 feet tall and 1 to 2 feet wide.
+Now you have a good idea on how to get started with a vegetable garden in your college dorm room.
+To make the most of your limited space, choose miniature varieties of plants that are at most 1 to 2 feet tall and 1 to 2 feet wide.

 If you do well with these plants, you can try your hand at others, and perhaps teach some of your friends or classmates how to grow their own dorm room vegetable garden.